 In Table 1, the results of the simple U-Net based networks archive the best performance compared to the other networks on our generated synthetic human facial depth dataset.
-We study this as a result of the comparatively lower variance of the synthetic dataset as the models are only trained on a simple static background that leads to low-performance with big networks such as Dense Net, Res Net and efficient Net in this experiment.
-Also, we noted that the simple U-Net network-based encoder-decoder model holds less than half the number of parameters and shows about two times faster compared to the other networks.
+We study this as a result of the comparatively lower variance of the synthetic dataset as the models are only trained on a simple static background that leads to lowperformance with big networks such as Dense Net, Res Net and efficient Net in this experiment.
+Also, we noted that the simple U-Net network-based encoder-decoder model holds a.
+Results of the monocular depth estimation.

+less than half the number of parameters and shows about two times faster compared to the other networks.